mvquinta/1-pomodoro/README.md

 Project is: _in progress_

 Issues:
-- "Time is Nan".
-While editing times, when inserted letters instead of only numbers we get NaN on the clock.
-Note: maybe use isNan() to filter form input
 - Sometimes edit task does not work.
 It's a bug that I'm not being able to reproduce constantly.
 I believe it haves something to do on how I'm dealing with state.

 To do: